-If you’ve dealt with printing images before, you might be familiar with bleed.
-A lot less gruesome than it sounds, bleed is the area outside of a printed image that is left empty so that it can be trimmed off after printing.
-Similarly, crop marks (also known as stroke marks) are the areas around an image that help show the printers where to trim.
-Adding bleed and crop marks in Photoshop is a surprisingly quick process.
+If you’ve dealt with printing images before, you might be familiar with bleed, which is the area outside of a printed image that is left empty so that it can be trimmed off after printing.
+Learning how to add bleed in Photoshop is a surprisingly quick process.

 You won’t have to worry about these for sharing or digital purposes.
 However, crop marks and bleed are useful to add before an image file is saved and sent to print.
 Otherwise, you may have some surprises once your images are put on paper.